beskarbuilder/TARS-BSK/README_EN.md

 - ✅ **Intelligent anti-repetition**: Response diversity system
 - ✅ **Automatic modulation**: Adapts tone based on context without intervention
 - ✅ **Hybrid performance**: Instant responses + deep generation as needed
+- ✅ **Conversational safety net**: TARSBrain prevents single-word responses without context

 > **TARS-BSK explains its duality:**
 > _My TARSBrain refines what I say, my Emotional Engine decides HOW I say it.
 Between both, I manage to be consistently inconsistent... which is the definition of authentic personality._
+> _Though mainly my TARSBrain is dedicated to adding punctuation where there isn't any and prefixing phrases nobody asked for..._

 ---